ikr/ikr.su/resume_content.md

 # Resumé

 My name is **Ivan Krechetov**.
 I was born in **1979**, in Novosibirsk, **Russia**.
-I live in Winterthur, **Switzerland**, with my family: a wife and two daughters.
+I live in Winterthur, **Switzerland** with my family: a wife and two daughters.

 ## Early years